 Ikebana is the art of flower arranging that originates in Ancient Japan.
-This is practised as an art where flowers and other natural elements are placed in such a way as to embody harmony, peace and beauty.
+This is practiced as an art where flowers and other natural elements are placed in such a way as to embody harmony, peace, and beauty.

-Iki: A Japanese aesthetic element which translates to ‘refined uniqueness’.
+Iki: A Japanese aesthetic element that translates to ‘refined uniqueness’.

 Moribana: A popular style of flower arrangement that translates to ‘piled up’.
 The flowers and other elements are placed in low, shallow containers.

 Nageire: Another popular style of flower arrangement that translates to ‘thrown in’.
-The natural items are organised in tall vases.
+The natural items are organized in tall vases.

 Rikka: A traditional style of flower arrangements that translates to ‘standing flowers’.
 This style uses seven branches to represent natural scenes.